MADAC was founded in 2003, as a result of the NH Governor's Commision on Alcohol and Drug Abuse Prevention, Intervention, and Treatment.

 MADAC Executive Committee Members

 Sarah has worked in the prevention, intervention, treatment, and recovery aspects of the Behavioral Health field in various capacities over many years.
-She has been involved with MADAC since 2012 and became our Director/ Coordinator in 2016.
+She holds a Bachelor's of Science in Addiction Studies from Springfield College.
+Sahah has been involved with MADAC since 2012 and became our Director in 2016.

 Creator of Jeff Saari Coaching/executive committee chairperson